SF-Org-Summary/sf-org-summary-cli/messages/summarize.md

 # flags.notests.description

-Skip Apex Tests
+Skips the execution of Apex tests during the summary process.

 # flags.components.summary

-Set DataPoints To Query
+Set Components To Query

 # flags.components.description

-Set DataPoints To Query
+Specifies the data points (components) to include in the summary.
+Use commas to separate multiple components.

 # flags.keepdata.summary